JakeSteam/blog-programming/_drafts/2024-08-01-7-lessons-from-a-decade-in-tech.md

 ### What was the role?

-As a **Software Engineer** at [First Option Software](https://www.firstoptionsoftware.com/) I usually led work on the absurdly varied software systems used by a building surveyor for insurance claims, later on focusing on building an Android app for a social media company.
+As a **Software Engineer** at [First Option Software](https://www.firstoptionsoftware.com/) I usually led work on the absurdly varied software systems used by a building surveyor for insurance claims, later focusing on building an Android app for a social media company.

 ### What was the best & worst part?